snarflakes/ganpunks/README.md

 # Installation

-Make sure you have the following dependencies:
+Make sure you have the following dependencies (modules):

 ````
 sudo apt-get update